jetbrains-academy/kotlin-onboarding-introduction/Introduction/AlmostDone/NullSafety/task.md

 **Description**: implement the `safeReadLine` function, which returns the string the user inputs or throws an error if the `null` value was received.

-Also, implement the `chooseFilter` function, which asks the user to choose a filter (`borders` or `squared`) and returns it.
+Also, implement the `chooseFilter` function, which asks the user to choose a filter (`borders` or `squared`, the full text is `Please choose the filter: 'borders' or 'squared'.`) and returns it.
 This function has to use the `safeReadLine` function.
-If the user inputs an incorrect filter name, the function should ask to input the right one:
+If the user inputs an incorrect filter name, the function should ask to input the right one `Please input 'borders' or 'squared'`:

 ![`chooseFilter` function work](../../../utils/src/main/resources/images/part1/AlmostDone/choose_filter.gif "`chooseFilter` function work")